 When it comes to temptations, you and I have the same decisions to make as Jesus.
 If I succumb to a marathon gaming session, while I probably won’t die, I’m as good as dead to the people I love and care about while I’m consumed by that game.
 If you succumb to watching an entire season of Downton Abbey in one sitting, during that time, you’re not available to show others Christ’s love.
 If I’m consumed by the latest on Whitney Houston’s death, or the NCAA tournament, or The Hunger Games, then I’ll be distracted from what God has in mind for me.

 The bottom line: If you want to love people the way Jesus did, keep it simple like Jesus did.
 Resist the temptation to immerse yourself in entertainment, or sports, or recreation.
-These things are not bad if experienced in reasonable doses, but they will completely derail your life, if allowed to consume too much of your time, mind, heart, and soul.
+These things are’t bad if experienced in reasonable doses, but they’ll completely derail your life, if allowed to consume too much of your time, mind, heart, and soul.

 Keep life simple enough to leave room for Christ and what He has in mind for you.